Red Scarf Split Anime

 Matching PFP Maker

 Upload two solo photos and generate two separate matching PFPs, one for each person.
-The template cards show the shared style direction; the generator creates two standalone square avatars with matching mood, palette, and framing.
+The template cards show the shared style direction; the generator creates two standalone profile images with matching mood, palette, and framing.

 Create